loft-sh/kiosk/README.md

 <summary><b>Space</b></summary>
 <br>

-A Space is a non-persistent, virtual resource that represents exactly one Kubernetes Namespace.
+A Space is a non-persistent, virtual resource that represents exactly one Kubernetes namespace.
 Every space belongs to exactly one Account which is the owner of this Space.
 When Account Users create a Space, they define which Account owns this Space.
 For all Account Users, a RoleBinding will be created that grants access rights for the Account Users regarding the newly created Space as well as regarding its underlying Namespace.
 Which access rights will be granted can be configured with an RBAC ClusterRole.
-Spaces can be accessed if a user has rights to access the underlying namespace, hence besides Account Users, other actors (User, Group, ServiceAccount) can also access a namespace if an Account User or any other Cluster Admin grants this access via additional Kubernetes RBAC Roles and RoleBindings.
+Spaces can be accessed if a user has rights to access the underlying Namespace, hence besides Account Users, other actors (User, Group, ServiceAccount) can also access a namespace if an Account User or any other Cluster Admin grants this access via additional Kubernetes RBAC Roles and RoleBindings.
 To populate a Space with a predefined set of resources, Templates can be applied to the Space during Space creation.
 Certain Templates may be applied by default if a Cluster Admin configured them as defaultTemplates within the Account configuration.

 <br>
 </details>